Opinion | The liberal world order helped Israel flourish. Now, the state is pushing back.

 A mouse among elephants

-Could Israel, with its few millions of citizens, surrounded by enemies on all sides, and no longer living under the umbrella of the United States’ global hegemony, rely on the support of European nations ruled by right-wing nationalists?
-Is a divided, renationalized Europe good for Israel, or for anyone?
+Could Israel, with its few million citizens, surrounded by enemies on all sides, and no longer living under the umbrella of the United States’ global hegemony, rely on the support of European nations ruled by right-wing nationalists?
+Is a divided, renationalized Europe good for Israel, or for anyone else?
 Would Israelis look to Hungary and Poland, to Britain, or to Russia and China for support?
 Can they depend on the friendship and stability of the Sunni Arab dictatorships?
 Israelis can complain about U.S. “liberal imperialism” while living in the world it created, much as many Europeans complained when they emerged from the Cold War and believed the new world had nothing to do with U.S. power but was their own miraculous creation.
-But just as Europe forgot that it owed its peace to U.S. power, Israelis may have forgotten that their own survival and success is not due only to their own heroic efforts.
+But just as Europe forgot that it owed its peace to U.S. power, Israelis might have forgotten that their own survival and success are not due only to their own heroic efforts.

 A United States committed to the defense of liberalism will generally be tolerant of Israel’s course, much as it is of other democratic allies.
 The United States maintained its close ties with France even after France pulled out of NATO’s military structure; it tolerated West Germany’s Ostpolitik and other acts of European neutralism during the Cold War; and it has tolerated Israel’s going its own way with Russia.
 The United States never supported Israel primarily because of what Israel could do for the United States.
 It supported it because, in the end, Americans, and not just American Jews, didn’t want to live in the kind of world where victims of genocide had no refuge and where a liberal democratic nation such as Israel could be destroyed, any more than they wanted to live in a world where Britain or France could be destroyed.